Registering as a New Patient

 1. Check that you are within our practice boundary by clicking on our postcode checker below.
 If yes,

-2. Complete the New Patient Registration Form (GMS1 Form) below.
+2. You must complete the New Patient Registration Form (GMS1 Form) below.
 Your NHS Number will be required if, this is not your first time registering with a GP in the UK.

 3. Complete the relevant Patient Questionnaire below.

-Please note that both the New Patient Registration and Questionnaire must be completed and submitted before your registration can be processed.
+IMPORTANT: Please note that both the New Patient Registration (GMS1 Form) and Questionnaire must be completed and submitted before your registration can be processed.